Email FacebookTwitterMenu burgerClose thin

 Fiduciary Duty

-One key difference between RIAs and other financial advisors is the fiduciary standard.
+One key difference between RIAs and other financial advisors is fiduciary duty.
 RIAs are legally required to act in their clients’ best interest.
 They must be upfront about conflicts of interest, use clear pricing and give advice that supports your financial goals.

 Financial advisors who are not RIAs don’t have the same legal duty.
 Some may earn commissions for selling certain products, which could influence their recommendations.
 Even if they choose to follow a fiduciary approach, it isn’t legally required.
 It’s important to ask any advisor what standard they follow and whether it’s backed by law.